-What is Making Tax Digital for Income Tax Self Assessment?
+What is Making Tax Digital for Income Tax?

-Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) is a new way for self-employed business owners and landlords to report earnings and pay Income Tax.
-MTD for ITSA is part of the government’s wider Making Tax Digital (MTD) initiative.
+Making Tax Digital (MTD) for Income Tax, also known as Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) is a new way for self-employed business owners and landlords to report earnings and pay Income Tax.
+MTD for Income Tax is part of the government’s wider Making Tax Digital (MTD) initiative.

-When does MTD ITSA begin and who will it affect?
+When does MTD for Income Tax begin and who will it affect?

-HMRC has advised that MTD for ITSA will come into effect from 6th April 2024.
-Self-employed business owners and landlords with a total business and/or property income above £10,000 per year will have to comply with MTD for ITSA from that date.
+HMRC has advised that MTD for Income Tax will come into effect from 6th April 2024.
+Self-employed business owners and landlords with a total business and/or property income above £10,000 per year will have to comply with MTD for Income Tax from that date.

 Partnerships with individuals as partners will have to follow the rules from April 2025.
 Limited liability partnerships (LLPs) and partnerships with corporate partners will be required to join at a future date yet to be announced.

-Eligible business owners and landlords have been able to sign up to MTD for ITSA voluntarily since 2018 as part of a pilot scheme.
+Eligible business owners and landlords have been able to sign up to MTD for Income Tax voluntarily since 2018 as part of a pilot scheme.

 From 6th April 2024, all affected self-employed business owners and landlords will need to:

-- sign up for MTD for ITSA via HMRC’s website
+- sign up for MTD for Income Tax via HMRC’s website

 - keep digital business records